MultiSafepay/docs/content/online-payments/payment-links.md

 **All** payment methods are supported.

-The payment page displays **all** payment methods activated for the relevant website.
-If you want to display specific payment methods, you need to create a new website profile with only the relevant methods activated.
+The payment page displays **all** payment methods activated for the relevant site.
+If you want to display specific payment methods, you need to create a new site profile with only the relevant methods activated.

 </details>